department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability-Test-Dec-2020/research-findings.md

 ### Who we talked to

 - 3 Veterans
+  - 1 Veteran with PTSD
+  - 1 Veteran with TBI

-- 1 Veteran/Caregiver
+- 1 Veteran who is also a caregiver
 - 9 Caregivers

 - Geographically diverse (DE, VA, IN, TX, NM, IA, NY, FL, SC)

-- Ages of our participants ranged from 25 to 64
+- Ages of our participants ranged from 25 to 65+

   - 1 participants under 35
   - 6 participants 35 - 44